Schumacher (crater)

 Schumacher is a lunar impact crater that lies in the northeast part of the Moon, just to the north of the larger walled plain Messala.
-The two formations are separated by a rough strip of terrain less than 10 kilometers across, and bisected by a pair of small, co-joined craters.
-The northern member of this pair lies across the southern rim of Schumacher, and intrudes into the interior floor.
+It was named by the IAU in 1935.

-The rim of this crater forms an eroded ring that is broken along the western side by the flooded crater Schumacher B. There is a low terrace along the northwestern inner wall.
+The rim of Schumacher forms an eroded ring that is broken along the western side by the flooded crater Schumacher B. There is a low terrace along the northwestern inner wall.
 The rim is also notched along the eastern side by a pair of outward bulges.
 The interior floor of this crater has been resurfaced by basaltic lava, and now forms a level, nearly featureless plain.
 The floor is somewhat darker in the western half, which the albedo in the eastern half matches the surrounding lunar terrain.

+Schumacher and Messala are separated by a rough strip of terrain less than 10 kilometers across, and bisected by a pair of small, co-joined craters.
+The northern member of this pair lies across the southern rim of Schumacher, and intrudes into the interior floor.